 Why Do Dogs Get Neutered?

-Dogs are typically neutered to eliminate the possibility of reproduction.
+Dogs are neutered for many reasons, including to eliminate the possibility of reproduction.
 Another reason for neutering is to prevent reproductive cancers and other health problems that occur in intact (un-neutered) male dogs, and to avoid certain behaviors associated with male hormones.
 Hormone-related behaviors like marking and humping may be prevented or decreased by neutering.
-In addition, an un-neutered male dog can go to extremes to pursue a female in heat.
-This can lead to the dog escaping and getting injured or in a fight with another dog.
+In addition, an intact male dog can go to extremes to pursue a female in heat.
+This can lead to the dog escaping, getting injured, or fighting with other dogs.

 What Are the Risks of a Neuter?